crackernutter/EsriRESTScraper/README.md

 EsriRESTScraper
 ===============

-A lightweight Python class that scrapes ESRI Rest Endpoints and parses the data into a local geodatabase
+A lightweight Python (tested in 2.x versions) class that scrapes ESRI Rest Endpoints and parses the data into a local geodatabase.

+### Dependencies
+*Esri's arcpy library
+*ijson - this is easily remedied.
+Check the ijson section below

 This class is instantiated with the Esri REST Endpoint of a feature layer inside a map service.
 For secured map services, you can include an optional token when instantiating the class.
 <br> e.g.